With over 7.2+ million acres of terrain to be conquered, we suggest multiple visit to the Powder Highway to experience it all!

-In addition to 100+ operators along this route – it is the birth place of heli (CMH Heli-Skiing) who began taking visitors out into the alpine in 1965 and snow-cat (Selkirk Snowcat Skiing) in 1975.
-Other fun facts you may not be aware of – Revelstoke Mountain Resort has the most vertical in North America at 1,713 m/5,620 ft and it is home to the longest run (the Last Spike – 15 km/9.5 mi).
+Other fun facts you may not be aware of: Revelstoke Mountain Resort has the most vertical in North America at 1,713 m/5,620 ft and it is home to the longest run (the Last Spike – 15 km/9.5 mi).
 While, the Kimberley Alpine Resort has the longest lit night-skiing run.

-To assist you with your Powder Highway road trip, here are some of the most “funkiest finds” you can discover on and off the slopes along this route:
+To assist you with your Powder Highway road trip, here are some of the most unique finds you can discover on and off the slopes along this route:

-#1 — At Kicking Horse Mountain Resort, in Golden BC, you’ll experience the ‘most elevated dining experience’ in Canada at 2,347 m/7,700 ft. (access by gondola, and you don’t need to ski or snowboard).
+#1 — At Kicking Horse Mountain Resort, in Golden BC, you’ll experience the ‘most elevated dining experience’ in Canada at 2,347 m/7,700 ft. – the Eagle’s Eye Restaurant (access by gondola, and you don’t need to ski or snowboard).